 - Reddit: Reddit has been a major source of crypto discussion and growth.
 It’s also a place where a lot of financial organising can take place (as Wall Street learnt recently).
 The crypto community is very active on the platform, offering a large place to promote your pool.
 While Reddit is a more informal channel than most social media like LinkedIn, this is also what makes it potent.

 - Youtube: Youtube has tons of resources for promoting your pool and getting people interested in cryptocurrencies.
-You don’t need expensive video production levels (although it does help), as livestreams and more guerrilla operations are also doing fairly well.
-While they may not garner the traffic you’d see on major YT channels, often hour-long livestreams draw in people with diehard interests, so quality of audience over quantity might play to your favour.
-Influencers are also a great promotional tool.
+You don’t need expensive video production levels (although it does help), as live streams and more guerrilla operations are also doing fairly well.
+While they may not garner the traffic you’d see on major YT channels, often hour-long live streams draw in people with diehard interests, so the quality of audience over quantity might play to your favour.
+Influencer marketing is also a great promotional tool.

 Less Prominent Yet Still Profitable Channels/Question Marks